• Firefighters Unfurl Flag at Pentagon following 9/11 Terrorist Attacks

 This watercolor is by Edward C. Kuhn, an artist who worked for the U.S. Army.
 Kuhn did a series of six watercolors depicting the evolution of the President's Flag (also known as the President's Standard).
 All six are a part of the White House Collection including this one of a soldier waving the March 28, 1898 version.

-• Chinese Export Pitcher
+• Chinese Export Pitcher, White House Collection

 Unknown